MovingBlocks/TempDoc/Home.md

 Player Guide
 ---------

 These pages explain how the game's _unstable / develop_ version works, in detail.
 The stable / master version may differ as it isn't updated as frequently.
-See the [[https://github.com/MovingBlocks/Terasology#terasology][GitHub README]] for a current summary of that release.
+See the [[GitHub README|https://github.com/MovingBlocks/Terasology#terasology]] for a current summary of that release.

 * [[Key Bindings]] - how to control yourself inside the game
 * [[Tool Functions]] - what the tools do